15 Best Six Flags Magic Mountain Tips That You Can't Miss

-Magic Mountain is 262 acres in size, which mean there will be plenty of walking.
+Magic Mountain is 262 acres in size, which means there will be plenty of walking.

 You'll want to wear comfortable shoes, preferably running/tennis shoes if you already have them.

-If you don't mind riding solo (or the rest of your party doesn't want to ride this particular ride), you'll want to consider using a single rider lines.
+If you don't mind riding solo (or the rest of your party doesn't want to ride this particular ride), you'll want to consider using a single-rider line.

-Single rider lines basically work as a fill-in option to rides.
+Single-rider lines work as a fill-in option for rides.